Prussian Eastern Railway: Poland

 The line in Poland from Kostrzyn to Piła is double track except for a short section at the eastern exit of Gorzów station.
 The line is single track from Piła to Gutowiec.
 The line is now duplicated again from Gutowiec to Bogaczewo.
 It is single track from Bogaczewo to the national border with Russia in Braniewo.
 From Elbląg to Kaliningrad, a Russian broad gauge track was laid next to the standard gauge track; this has been dismantled between Elbląg and Bogaczewo.
 This track is still present in Młynary, but unused.
 Between Chrusciel and Braniewo the ballast is missing and it is not usable.
 From Tczew to Bogaczewo the line is operated with electric trains.
 As the line passes through a sparsely populated area, far from urban areas, the Eastern Railway here only carries minor traffic.

 Russia

-The short section of line from Kaliningrad to Kybartai in Lithuania is the only part of the former Eastern Railway that still has an important function, as it is the transit route from Kaliningrad to the Russian heartland.
+The short section of line from Kaliningrad to in Lithuania is the only part of the former Eastern Railway that still has an important function, as it is the transit route from Kaliningrad to the Russian heartland.
 It belongs to the Kaliningrad Railway and has been rebuilt to Russian gauge.
-The former border station at Chernyshevskoye was completely dismantled after Lithuania was annexed by the Soviet Union and border controls were abolished.
+The former border station at was completely dismantled after Lithuania was annexed by the Soviet Union and border controls were abolished.
 Russian Railways now rebuilt the border station at Chernyshevskoye because Nesterov station did not provide sufficient capacity.
 The section from Mamonovo (Heiligenbeil) until shortly before Kaliningrad has a main track in Russian broad gauge and formerly had a standard gauge track.
 While the broad gauge track follows the traditional route from the west to Kaliningrad South Station (formerly Königsberg Hauptbahnhof), the other track diverted south around the city and reached the station from the east.